voteflux/digipol/README.md

 > **WARNING:** The status of tests doesn't seem to be reported atm - not sure why.
 For the moment, make sure you run `flutter test` manually and whenever you're doing anything like code-signing or before submitting a PR, etc.

+To get access to the atomist workspace contact Max or Kip - that'll let you click the "details" links on checks to see the log status and goals (checks) that passed or failed.

 ### macos codesigning

 > **Note: substantial criticism and improvements very welcome**